 Have you ever wondered why freshwater fish can’t live in the ocean and how saltwater fish survive in saltwater?
 So did we!
-In this Saltwater Desalinization Experiment, we investigated how saltwater fish survive in the ocean.
+In this desalination science project, we investigated how saltwater fish survive in the ocean.

-To illustrate how saltwater fish filter salt from their bodies, we conducted our own water science experiment for kids and made our own water distiller.
+To illustrate how saltwater fish filter salt from their bodies, we conducted our own water ocean science experiments and made our own water distiller.

 How Saltwater Fish Live in the Ocean